Skip to content

 • base_price is the legitimate-economy reference price for the commodity (or the Federation seizure-value, for items with no legal market).

 • personality_modifier comes from the haggling roll.
 Black Market is a distinct trader personality (suspicious, opportunistic, responds to shared-risk and discretion appeals); see ./haggling.md for the personality model.
-Haggling weighs more here than at lawful ports โ€” successful negotiation can shift price by ยฑ25% versus ยฑ10% at Federation ports.
+Haggling weighs more here than at lawful ports โ€” successful negotiation shifts price by a uniform ยฑ25% (HAGGLE_SWING = 0.25) versus ยฑ10% at Federation ports.

 Detection mechanics